 As the final exit requirement, students will complete a written comprehensive exam.

-The next administration of the MPA comprehensive exam is on Saturday, January 27, 2018 in CH 270 from 8:00 to 5:30.
-If you intend to take the exam, please email Dr. Brian Collins to register for it.
-The exam prep session is Saturday, January 13 from 10:00-11:30am in Chilton 220.
+The next administration of the MPA comprehensive exam is on Saturday, June 9, 2018 in CH 270 from 8:00 to 5:30.
+If you intend to take the exam, please email email@example.com to register.
+The exam prep session is Saturday, June from 10:00-11:30am in Chilton 220.
 No registration is required to attend this meeting.

 The examination is comprehensive, covering seven of the core courses (not including PADM 5035 Professional Practice for Public Managers) as well as general theories, concepts, and techniques of public management.
 Preparation for the examination should begin with the first course the student takes.
 Notes taken in class and on textual material will be invaluable in preparing for the examination.
 Students should review the texts and articles assigned for each class as they prepare for the examination.
 Total reliance on notes taken several semesters ago is not recommended.
 Additionally, students should develop their own bibliography for the different areas of the examination.
 While many of the entries may be the same as those originally assigned for a particular class, useful new sources may be discovered.
 The inclusion of material not covered originally in class is necessary in order for the student to remain current in terms of public management knowledge and practice.
 Moreover, essay answers will be strengthened by bibliographic references.